RyanCookies/AI4EO_Final_Project_Landslide_Scars_Detection/README.md

 \text{NDVI} = \frac{\text{NIR} - \text{Red}}{\text{NIR} + \text{Red}}
 $$

-Since healthy vegetation strongly reflects near-infrared radiation and absorbs red light, NDVI uses these two spectral bands to quantify vegetation density.
-Analysing changes in NDVI before and after the earthquake allows preliminary identification of landslide-affected areas.
-However, since vegetation reflectance varies with local conditions, traditional threshold-based NDVI methods require prior knowledge of vegetation characteristics.
-To address this, this study applies unsupervised learning as an exploratory approach to evaluate whether artificial intelligence can reliably detect landslide scars without any background knowledge of the local environment.
+Since healthy vegetation strongly reflects near-infrared radiation and absorbs red light, NDVI uses these spectral bands to quantify vegetation density.
+Analysing changes in NDVI before and after the earthquake enables preliminary identification of landslide-affected areas.
+However, because vegetation reflectance varies with local conditions, traditional threshold-based NDVI methods require prior knowledge of vegetation characteristics.
+To address this limitation, this study applies unsupervised learning using K-means and Gaussian Mixture Models as an exploratory approach to evaluate whether artificial intelligence can reliably detect landslide scars without prior knowledge of the local environment.

 <p align="right">(<a href="#top">back to top</a>)</p>